The On the Same Page program is UC Berkeley’s way of welcoming our new students into the intellectual community.

 Anne Baranger, Chemistry

 Jake Kosek, Geography

-Special thanks to Sonya Lee, Leah Ma, Belinda White, Dave Murray, and Alix Schwartz.
+Special thanks to Sonya Lee, Belinda White, Dave Murray, Andrew Susskind, Maggie Hunter, Kristina Bush, and Alix Schwartz.

 Launched in 2006 in L&S, On the Same Page expanded in 2012 to include all new students and faculty members at UC Berkeley.

 Our first selection was A Briefer History of Time by Stephen Hawking, who delivered the J. Robert Oppenheimer Lecture to sold-out audiences in Zellerbach Auditorium and Wheeler Hall on March 13, 2007.
 In fact, the On the Same Page program came into being because of Hawking’s visit to Berkeley, the news of which spurred an anonymous donor to offer to purchase a copy of Hawking’s book for every first-year student in L&S. Mark Richards, executive dean of L&S, was inspired to establish the On the Same Page program, with the following announcement to L&S faculty:

 “Each year, the L&S deans will choose a book to assign to all new freshmen in the college, providing them with a shared intellectual experience.
 We will mail a free copy of the book to each of our freshmen, and also make a free copy available to interested L&S faculty.
 Then we will create contexts in which faculty and students can discuss the book.
 The program will culminate each year with a public presentation by the featured author.”